ga-wdi-pvd/rails-routing/readme.md

 Let's review the output of `rails routes`.

-## Nested Resources (15 min)
+## Nested Resources

-The way our app is currently routed is fine. `Songs` and `artists` have their very own resources and doesn't depend on the other.
+The way our app is currently routed is fine. `Songs` and `Artists` have their very own resources and doesn't depend on the other.
 We can, however, change our domain a bit.
 We can make `Songs` depend on their `Artist`.
 We indicate, and control this, by nesting our resources.
 We want to be able to visit urls like this:

 `http://www.tu.nr/artists/3/songs/12`

-* Currently we can visit an `artist` `show` page, which includes a link of all that `artist`'s `songs`.
+* Currently we can visit an `Artist` `show` page, which includes a link of all that `Artist`'s `Songs`.

 **Q**.
 What would it mean to have a URL like that?
 Why do we do it this way?
 ---

 > A.
-  * It concisely reflects our data structure: all `songs` are dependent on an `artist`.
+  * It concisely reflects our data structure: all `Songs` are dependent on an `Artist`.
   * Also allows users to access specific information using the URL.

 Ultimately, we want to structure our routes so that all `Songs` exist in the context of a parent `Artist`.